bubl-application/User-Interface-Kathy/README.md

 # My notes

-When working on nav or any other element that I want to apply a dropdown on mouse hover effect, the only thing that will really matter in how the CSS affects the program is having a position of relative on the # ul > li element
+When working on nav or any other element that I want to apply a dropdown on mouse hover effect, the only thing that will really matter in how the CSS affects the program is having a position of relative on the
+#  ul > li
+element...